NORTH CENTRAL PATHWAY:

 North Central Pathway; Southern Section:

-Construction is expected to begin in 2025 to build a bridge over Route 140 here.
+Note; Caution; you'll need to cross busy Route 140.
+Not recommended for kids on bikes.
+Construction is expected to begin in 2027 to build a bridge over Route 140 here.

 HH